Ending your J-1 Program

 Advisory Opinion from the U.S. Department of State

-If there is a doubt whether or not you are correctly subject to the requirement, you should consult with an IFSS J-1 Coordinator to look over your program documents.
-If IFSS agrees that you have been marked as subject incorrectly, there is the option of submitting an Advisory Opinion to the Department of State on your behalf.
-The processing time for an advisory opinion is roughly 2-3 months.
-If the Department of State agrees with IFSS’s determination that you are not subject to this requirement, they will put the decision in writing and you will not have to return to your home country before applying for any status that has immigrant intent.
+If there is a doubt whether or not you are correctly subject to the requirement, you should consult with a J-1 specialist.
+If you have been marked as subject incorrectly, we will submit an Advisory Opinion to the Department of State on your behalf.
+The processing time for an Advisory Opinion is roughly 3-4 months.
+If the Department of State determines you are not subject to this requirement, they will put the decision in writing and you will not have to return to your home country before applying for any status that has immigrant intent.
+You will not need to apply for a waiver either.
+The Advisory Opinion applies to you and your J-2 dependents.

 212(e) Waiver